Trekking the Wye Valley Walk

 If you are interested in other areas of Wales we have many more tours available.

 Merbach Hill Viewpoint

-Please note: Packages can be tailor made to suit the customers, with longer or shorter mileages per day.
+Please note: Tours can be tailor made to suit the customers, with longer or shorter mileages per day.
 Extra days off are also possible.